Updated 3/28/2023

 FEAR AND TREMBLING

-Fear-mongering politics triggered the making of my anxious Christmas comedy, THE MIND IS A LIAR AND A WHORE (2007), about a quirky Berkeley household riding the slippery slopes between actual and perceived threats during lockdown after an alleged bioterrorist attack in their city.
-I returned to my earliest theatrical influence, Antonin Artaud, for THE INVISIBLE FOREST (2008) about an insomniac theatre director (whom I portray) conducting a paratheatrical experiment in a forest when a series of disturbing dreams forces him to enter hypnotherapy.
-My next film, TO DREAM OF FALLING UPWARDS (2011), was based on the true story of a deathbed signing of proprietary documents between a former mentor, Christopher S. Hyatt, and his son - a zany occult thriller where an urban sex magician seeks help from a Castaneda-style desert witch to solve a vexing esoteric problem of demonic possession.
+Fear-mongering politics triggered the making of my anxious Christmas comedy, THE MIND IS A LIAR AND A WHORE (2007), about a quirky Berkeley household riding the slippery slopes between actual and perceived threats during citywide lockdown after an alleged bioterrorist attack.
+I returned to my earliest theatrical influence, Antonin Artaud, for THE INVISIBLE FOREST (2008) about an insomniac theatre director (whom I portray) conducting a paratheatrical group experiment in a forest when a series of disturbing dreams forces him to enter hypnotherapy.
+My next film, TO DREAM OF FALLING UPWARDS (2011), (based on the true story of a deathbed signing of proprietary documents between a former mentor of mine, Christopher S. Hyatt, and his son) - where an urban sex magician seeks help from a Castaneda-style desert witch to solve a vexing esoteric problem of demonic spirit possession.

 x